 - Take action

 Otherwise you’re just sending someone a monthly fee, which is sort of like throwing your money away.
 Don’t do that!

-Masterminds aren’t the only way to join other mamapreneurs.
+Masterminds aren’t the only way to join other mompreneurs.
 I’m in several Facebook Groups with other ladies doing incredible things.

-Of course, Facebook has a tendency to run away with your time.
-It’s easy to “jump on real quick” and suddenly look up and realize half an hour has gone by.
+Of course, Facebook tends to run away with your time.
+It’s easy to “jump on real quick” and suddenly look up and realize half an hour has passed.

 So be intentional with your time.
-I like to block out thirty minutes early in the morning for Facebook, and most of that is spend connecting in groups.
+I like to block out thirty minutes early in the morning for Facebook, and most of that is spent connecting in groups.